kyleburton/grake/README.md

 Those three parts are then combined with some boilerplate `go` code to create the program that will be run: `.grake/main.go`

 `.grake/main.go` is then formatted with `go fmt` and then executed, passing along any command line arguments.

+The following imports are implicitly available in your `Grakefile`:

+	  "flag"
+	  "fmt"
+	  f "grake/fileutils"
+	  g "grake/tasks"

 # Limitations / Future Work